 “Correct.
 Not even a headache.
 I’m glad you're here, though.
 Did you get everyone back okay?”

 “Yep, safe and sound all snug in their beds.
-Here you go, our new dorm-mate sniffs around my stuff a bit too much, you keep it.”
+Here you go, Tig, sniffs around my stuff a bit too much, you keep it.”
 Sirius reached into his pocket and pulled out a piece of parchment, then tossed it to James.

 “Ah, trusty old map,” James leaned forward to place it on the table in front of them.
 “I need to talk to you about some stuff Remus told me when we were getting Lily back.”
 He took a deep breath, then continued.
-“Lily and him ran into some Prospects last night, along with Bellatrix.
-Remus already told McGonagall about it at the party, but she wants us to head up to the Headmaster's office and tell him ourselves this morning.
-I'm sure they're going to want to figure out show she got in.”
+“Lily and him ran into some Prospects last night.
+They had apparently snuck out of the castle and met Bellatrix in the forest.
+Remus already told McGonagall about it.”

 “Charming woman, isn’t she?”
 Sirius said with a snort.